Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Dynamics of the low degradation rate case

-Then by the above equality and a direct computation, the three different cases $A_{i}<0$, $A_{i}>0$ and $A_{i}=0$ can appear under some suitable conditions.
-Throughout this paper, we assume $A_{i}\neq 0$.
+then by a direct computation, three different cases $A_{i}<0$, $A_{i}>0$ and $A_{i}=0$ can appear under some suitable conditions.
+We follow \cite{Krupa-Szmolyan-01JDE} and analyze the canard explosion in (\ref{2D-model-14}).
+Thus, we assume that $A_{i}\neq 0$ for $i=m,M$.
+This implies that two Hopf bifurcations near $(x_{i},y_{i})$ are both nondegerate (see {\bf (iv)} of Theorem \ref{thm-one}).
 The cases $A_{i}=0$ will be studied in the future.

-For sufficiently small $\delta>0$, one can see that the manifold $L^{1}$, $M$ and $R^{1}$ perturb smoothly to locally invariant manifolds $L^{1}_{\delta}$, $M_{\delta}$ and $R^{1}_{\delta}$, respectively.
+For sufficiently small $\varepsilon>0$, one can see that the manifold $L^{1}$, $M$ and $R^{1}$ perturb smoothly to locally invariant manifolds $L^{1}_{\varepsilon}$, $M_{\varepsilon}$ and $R^{1}_{\varepsilon}$, respectively.
 Assume that $(x_{m},y_{m})$ (resp. $(x_{M},y_{M})$) is a canard point.
 Let $\Sigma_{m}$ (resp. $\Sigma_{M}$) be the cross-section of the curve $M$ at the point $(x_{m}^{0},\psi_{1}(x_{m}^{0}))$ (resp. $(x_{M}^{0},\psi_{1}(x_{M}^{0}))$ along the $x$-direction, where $x_{m}^{0}$ (resp. $x_{M}^{0}$) satisfies that $x_{m}^{0}-x_{m}$ (resp. $x_{M}-x_{M}^{0}$) is positive and sufficiently small.
-Let the manifold $L^{1}_{\delta}$ (resp. $R^{1}_{\delta}$) and $M_{\delta}$ extend in the neighborhood of this canard point.
+Let the manifold $L^{1}_{\varepsilon}$ (resp. $R^{1}_{\varepsilon}$) and $M_{\varepsilon}$ extend in the neighborhood of this canard point.
 Assume that they respectively intersect with the section $\Sigma_{m}$ (resp. $\Sigma_{M}$) at points $(x_{m,l},\psi_{1}(x_{m}^{0}))$ and $(x_{m,m},\psi_{1}(x_{m}^{0}))$ (resp. $(x_{M,m}, \psi_{1}(x_{M}^{0}))$ and $(x_{M,r}, \psi_{1}(x_{M}^{0}))$).
 See Figure \ref{Fg-near-canard}.

 We have the following.